vuestorefront/storefront-ui/apps/docs/components/components/sidesheet.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: VsfSideSheet is surface containing supplementary content that is anchored to the left or right edge of the screen.
 ---
 # SideSheet

-VsfSideSheet is surface containing supplementary content that is anchored to the left or right edge of the screen.
+{{ $frontmatter.description }}

 <Generate />